PWBA Tour Championship: Champions

-2022 Event
+2025 Event

-The 2022 PWBA Tour Championship was held August 7-9 at USA Bowl in Dallas, Texas, with the 24-player starting field based on qualifying scores from two prior stand-alone tournaments in the same location.
-Total prize fund was $189,350, with a $50,000 top prize.
+The 2025 PWBA Tour Championship was held August 10-12 at Gates ABC Bowl in Gates, New York, with the 24-player starting field consisting of eight tournament winners from the 2024 season plus the top 16 points earners among non-winners.
+Total prize fund was $188,100, with a $50,000 top prize.
 The tournament used a five-player stepladder finals format.
-Stephanie Zavala, the #3 seed, defeated top seed and reigning champion Shannon Pluhowsky in the final match for her fourth PWBA Tour title and first major.
+Top-seeded Shannon Pluhowsky, defeated second seed Verity Crawley in the final match.
+This was Pluhowsky's second title in this event, sixth PWBA title overall, and third career major title.